Thaparoshan143/Sandbox_Metal-cpp/README.md

 Please refer to the [Metal Tutorial](https://metaltutorial.com/) to know further.

+> [!Note]
-#Note: the lib folder contain the dylib for glfw, if your system already contain the glfw (installed from brew) you can delete lib folder and replace the search library path in xcode to the lib path of glfw (brew path at `/opt/homebrew/Cellar/glfw/3.4/lib/`)
+> the lib folder contain the dylib for glfw, if your system already contain the glfw (installed from brew) you can delete lib folder and replace the search library path in xcode to the lib path of glfw (eg: brew path at `/opt/homebrew/Cellar/glfw/3.4/lib/`)